 New Year’s Day Parade

-On the 1st of January London celebrates the New Year with one of the most anticipated events of the year: The New Year’s Day parade.
+On the 1st of January London celebrates the New Year with one of the year’s most anticipated events: The New Year’s Day parade.
 This is an impressive parade, which runs through the main streets of central London and it’s a fantastic way of spending New year’s Day in London with kids.

 London’s New year’s Day parade will start on Piccadilly Street at noon.
 It will then pass through Piccadilly Circus, Trafalgar Square and Whitehall, reaching Parliament Square, next to Big Ben and Westminster Abbey.
 It is expected to reach Parliament Square around 3.30 pm.

-» More information: New year’s day day parade London
+» More information: New Year’s day parade London

 Winter Wonderland